As a teenager I was the despair of my mother who quite rightly feared I was unemployable.

 In fact it was the perfect place for me, I was too exhausted to cause any more trouble and I fell in love with food.

-After years of catering and partying on the wrong side of the green baize door, I went back to Leiths Cookery School as a teacher.
-My mother couldn’t believe I had made such dizzy heights, I made Senior Teacher.
+After years of working in restaurants and catering and I went back to Leiths Cookery School as a teacher.
+My mother couldn’t believe I reached the dizzy heights of Senior Teacher.

 I followed this with two glorious years in Japan, food heaven.
 Again I got lucky with a job in the renowned Kihachi restaurant.
 I don’t know if it still exists but at the time it was cutting edge Japanese fusion cuisine, with open plan kitchens and enormous fish tanks from which we hooked out the fish and popped them on the slab.